-Elise Landier is a graduate student at the University of Versailles studying global business management and purchasing.
-As part of the curriculum, all University of Versailles students spend a week studying at Georgetown University CIED.
-The week in DC not only provides students with personalized instruction, it also gives them first-hand insight into international relations and the roles that culture and language play in business.
+Elise Landier is a graduate student at the University of Versailles in France studying global business management and purchasing.
+As part of the curriculum, University of Versailles students spend a week studying at the Gateway to Georgetown Program implemented by CIED.
+The week in Washington DC not only provides students with personalized instruction, it also gives them first-hand insight into international relations and the roles that culture and language play in business.

 The week in Georgetown is a change of pace for students like Elise in a number of ways.
 Elise was surprised at the amount of personal attention each student received from the professors.

 As non-native English speakers, following every lecture and class in English is new for most of us and requires more work and attention than taking classes in our native French.
 However, we became less and less shy because every professor asks us to participate.
 For us, this kind of exchange is not usual between the student and their professor during the lesson.Elise Landier, Gateway to Georgetown student